Rocko: Video game appearances

 Rocko is the main playable character of Rocko's Modern Life: Spunky's Dangerous Day and also in the console version of Nicktoons: Attack of the Toybots, an actor in Microsoft's Nickelodeon 3D Movie Maker, and Rocko and Heffer make a cameo appearance on one of the loading screens in Nicktoons MLB.
-Rocko and Heffer are playable characters in the Nickelodeon game Super Brawl Universe.
-Rocko also appears as a playable character in the home console game Nickelodeon All-Star Brawl.
+Rocko and Heffer are playable characters in the web browser game Super Brawl Universe, and are both playable racers in Nickelodeon Kart Racers 2: Grand Prix.
+Rocko also appears as a playable character in Nickelodeon All-Star Brawl, Nickelodeon Kart Racers 3: Slime Speedway, and the Apple Arcade exclusive game Nickelodeon Extreme Tennis.

-Rocko is featured in the trailer for the Smite and Nickelodeon crossover, along with Zim from Invader Zim, and Danny Phantom from the animated series of the same name, released on July 5, 2022.
-The Nickelodeon exclusive edition was released a week later.
+Rocko, alongside Invader Zim, Danny Phantom, Jenny XJ9, and Powdered Toast Man, were released as playable skins for a limited-time Nickelodeon-themed event in Smite on July 12, 2022.
+Rocko and the additional characters for the event were revealed via a CGI trailer a week before the event's launch.